Epsom Derby: History

 The Derby has been run at Epsom in all years except during the world wars; from 1915 to 1918 and from 1940 to 1945, the Derby was run at Newmarket as the 'New Derby'.

 With the race's close association with gambling, the most controversial running of the Epsom Derby took place in 1844.
 The winner, Running Rein, was disqualified on discovery that a four-year-old imposter, a horse by the name Maccabeus, had been substituted in his place as part of a betting coup.

 The Derby has inspired many similar events around the world.
-European variations include the Derby Italiano, the Deutsches Derby, the Irish Derby and the Prix du Jockey Club (popularly known in the British Isles as the "French Derby").
+European variations include the Irish Derby, the Prix du Jockey Club (often known as the "French Derby"), Derby Italiano and the Deutsches Derby.
 Several races in the United States include the "Derby" name, including the oldest, the Kentucky Derby.
-Other national equivalents include the Australian Derby, the New Zealand Derby, and the Japanese Derby.
+Other national equivalents include the Australian Derby, the New Zealand Derby, the Japanese Derby and the Romanian Derby.

 In 1931, the Derby became the world's first outdoor sporting event to be televised.

+There is a maximum of 20 runners allowed in the race.

+Since 1993, the Derby has introduced the option of yearling entry.